 Middle school softball (grades 6-8)

 PLEASE NOTE: No uniforms will be given to a student-athlete until they have paid the user fee AND taken the Impact concussion course with Mr. Diffin, our trainer.
 User fees are due the day after tryouts end (three days after the start of practice).
-User fees are $200 for the year for high school students and $100 for middle school students.
+User fees are $200 for the year for high school sports and $100 for middle school sports.
 There is a $500 family cap.

 In addition, you also must have a current physical (within the previous 13 months) on file with the school (either the nurse or AD) to play.
 This is a state law and there are no exceptions to this.
 Physicals expire 13 months to the day it occurred (EX: May 3, 2018 expires on June 3, 2019) and students become ineligible that day.